frnc96/sportradar-scoreboard/README.md

 scoreboard = new Scoreboard();

-matchId = scoreboard.startMatch('Team A', 'Team B');  // Starts a match and saves it in memory scoreboard.updateScore(matchId, 1, 1);                // Updates the score of a certain match scoreboard.finishMatch(matchId);                      // Finishes a match therefore removing it from the scoreboard scoreboard.getSummary();                              // Fetches the summary of all active matches in the scoreboard
+let matchId = scoreboard.startMatch('Team A', 'Team B');  // Starts a match and saves it in memory scoreboard.updateScore(matchId, 1, 1);                // Updates the score of a certain match scoreboard.finishMatch(matchId);                      // Finishes a match therefore removing it from the scoreboard scoreboard.getSummary();                              // Fetches the summary of all active matches in the scoreboard